0xPARC/0xparc-intro-book/easy/src/kzg.typ

   - Peggy can then send a short "proof" convincing Victor that $y$ is the correct value, without having to reveal $P$.

-The _Kate-Zaverucha-Goldberg (KZG)_ commitment scheme is amazingly efficient because both the commitment and proof lengths are a single point on $E$, encodable in 256 bits.
+The _Kate-Zaverucha-Goldberg (KZG)_ commitment scheme is amazingly efficient because both the commitment and proof lengths are a single point on $E$, encodable in 256 bits, no matter how many coefficients the polynomial has.

 == The setup